Smog Check Program Areas

 The Smog Check Program divides the State into three areas determined by the air quality in the designated area.
 While the OBD II focused inspection is required statewide for most 2000 model-year and newer vehicles, 1976-1999 model-year vehicles may receive a different inspection, depending on program area.

 Generally, the area in which a station is located determines the station license types and the station equipment requirements.
 A Smog Check is required in all program areas when an affected vehicle changes ownership, with the exception of gasoline vehicles four or less model-years old.
 A Smog Check is also required in all areas when a vehicle is initially registered in California.

 The ZIP Code locator can be used to determine your Smog Check area.

-All areas of California require Smog Check certifications when a specified model year vehicle changes ownership or is registered for the first time in California.
-The Smog Check program divides the state into three areas.
+All areas of California require Smog Check certifications when a specified model-year vehicle changes ownership or is registered for the first time in California.
+The Smog Check Program divides the state into the following areas:

 Enhanced Areas: These areas do not meet federal or state air quality standards for ozone and carbon monoxide.
 Biennial Smog Check inspections are required in these areas, in addition to the change of ownership and initial registration inspection requirement.
 Additionally, a portion of the vehicles in Enhanced Areas must receive their biennial Smog Check at a STAR station.
 In order to measure NOx emissions, specified model-year vehicles in Enhanced Area are subject to an ASM (Acceleration Simulation Mode) emissions test.